-Accessibility: The third-party website ResourceContracts.org43 lists six concessions, pertaining to five different mining projects.
+Accessibility: The third-party website ResourceContracts.org lists six concessions, pertaining to five different mining projects.
 Consultations with government and industry confirmed that these were no longer applicable or effective.
 The EITI Report does not cover these disclosures.
-The name of licenses, the rights-holders (companies) as well as the relevant dates and coordinates are available through Zambia's Mining Cadastre.44
+The name of licenses, the rights-holders (companies) as well as the relevant dates and coordinates are available through Zambia's Mining Cadastre.

-The International Secretariat's assessment is that the corrective action related to contract disclosure has been partly addressed and considers that Zambia continues to have made meaningful progress on Requirement 2.4.
+Subject to the Board's consideration of new information disclosed subsequent to the commencement of Validation, the International Secretariat's assessment is that the corrective action related to contract disclosure has been addressed and considers that Zambia has made satisfactory progress on Requirement 2.4.
 Zambia EITI has clarified the lack of active contracts in the mining and petroleum sectors.
 However, the government's policy on public disclosure of the full text of mining and petroleum licenses, including their associated annexes, addendums or amendments, remains unclear.
-The 2016 EITI Report does not comprehensively review the practice of license disclosure and the full text of most licenses does not appear to be publicly-available at present.
+Nonetheless, the government's policy on disclosure of extractives licenses was formalised and published subsequent to the commencement of Validation.
+The 2016 EITI Report does not